Mahan1554/Sales-Demand-Forecasting/README.md

 # Sales Demand Forecasting System

 ## 📌 Project Overview
 A retail sales prediction system that forecasts product demand using machine learning.
-The system helps optimize inventory management by predicting:
+This system helps optimize inventory management by predicting:
 - Daily sales for specific products
 - Monthly demand across all products in a store
 - Item popularity across multiple locations